 The first news that shocked the world was the death of Iranian General Soleimani when Trump ordered an air strike.
 Fear that World War 3 could happen spread fast as Iran vowed to take revenge.
 Videos of bombing, of soldiers who are saying goodbye to their families surfaced online.
 It’s just too heartbreaking to watch.

 Mother Nature’s rage also hit the Philippines as Taal Volcano, one of the most active volcanos in the country, erupted on January 12.
 Earthquakes and ashfall followed which made people within 14km radius evacuate for safety.
 Photos of towns that now look like ghost towns with no life and color can be seen on social media and TV.
-Despite PHIVOLCS lowering the alert level, thousands of evacuees are still in evacuation centers for fear that anytime the volcano would erupt.
-This phenomenon has interrupted lives of farmers, fishermen, families, students and caused damage in agriculture worth millions of peso.
+Despite PHIVOLCS lowering the alert level, thousands of evacuees are still in evacuation centers because of fear that anytime the volcano would erupt.
+This phenomenon has interrupted lives of farmers, fishermen, families, students and caused damage in agriculture worth millions.

-Another frightening story is the novel coronavirus which scientists believe, originated in a seafood market in Wuhan, China.
+Another frightening story is the novel Corona Virus which scientists believe, originated in a seafood market in Wuhan, China.
 Recent death toll is 213 from Wuhan and there are more than 4000 confirmed cases in China.
-Countries are in high alert and take preventive measures in airports.
+Countries are in high alert and are now taking preventive measures in airports.
 As of this writing, there are confirmed cases of nCov in the Philippines, Canada, UK and USA.
 People overstock alcohol and masks.
-Helpful articles about nCov are in social media- how to prevent it, what we need to know about the virus and the likes as tranfer of this virus is really fast as one infected person can infect 5 people.
+Helpful articles about nCov are in social media- how to prevent it, what we need to know about the virus and the likes as tranfer of this virus is really fast and one infected person can infect 5 people.

-As if what’s happening isn’t enough yet, another horrific incident made basketball fans mourn when Kobe Bryant and his daughter Gianna, met an untimely death following a helicopter crash.
+As if what’s happening is not yet enough, another horrific incident made basketball fans mourn when Kobe Bryant and his daughter Gianna, met an untimely death following a helicopter crash.

 Earthquake struck off Jamaica and Turkey as well as Davao, Philippines.